Montader Abdel-Amir: International career

-Abdel Amir was called up to the Iraq U-19 national team in August 2018 to represent his country at the 2018 U-19 Asian Cup in Indonesia.
-The following year, in August 2019, he helped his country win the first ever U-18 West Asian Championship, which was held in Palestine, with the Iraq U-18 national team.
+Montader was called up to the Iraq U-19 national team in August 2018 to represent his country at the 2018 U-19 Asian Cup in Indonesia.
+The following year, in August 2019, he helped his country win the first ever U-18 West Asian Championship in Palestine with the Iraq U-18 national team.
 In February 2020, Montader was part of the Iraq U-20 squad that reached the quarter finals of the 2020 U-20 Arab Cup.

-In October 2021, Abdel Amir was called up to the Iraq U-23 national team for the 2021 WAFF U-23 Championship in Saudi Arabia where he would reach the semi-finals.
+In October 2021, Montader was called up to the Iraq U-23 national team for the 2021 WAFF U-23 Championship in Saudi Arabia where he would reach the semi-finals.
 He would remain in the squad for the 2022 AFC U-23 Asian Cup qualifiers later that month, where he helped his country qualify.
 Iraq would reach the quarter-finals of the Asian Cup before getting knocked out by hosts Uzbekistan.
-In March 2023, Abdel Amir was recalled to the U-23 national team for the Doha International U-23 Cup.
+In March 2023, Montader was recalled to the U-23 national team for the Doha International U-23 Cup.
 In June 2023, he was called up again for the 2023 WAFF U-23 Championship, which they would win.
 Montader was recalled to the Iraq U-23s in December 2023 for a training camp in preparation for the 2024 AFC U-23 Asian Cup.
 He would be part of the final squad that would go to Qatar for the Asian Cup in April where he would help Iraq finish in third place and qualify for the Olympics in Paris.
-In June 2024, Montader was called up to the Iraq squad going to the Olympics in Paris.
+In June 2024, Montader was called up to the Olympic squad.